Romuloux/daybook/README.md

 ## Wishlist

+- Filter by date, content, and title of entries
+- Let a user select their timezone.
 - Slack Integration, post your entries directly from Slack
 - Calendar Integration, show completed meetings as an entry